JoseJuan98/statistical-rethinking/Chapter1_Notes.md

 Bayesian data analysis takes a question in the form of a model and uses logic to produce an answer in the form of probability distributions.

+"We just use randomness to describe our uncertainty in the face of incomplete knowledge."

+Note that the preceding description doesn’t invoke anyone’s “beliefs” or subjective opinions.
+Bayesian data analysis is just a logical procedure for processing information.

+Not only is there “Bayesian” and “frequentist” probability, e.g. the “logical” Cox (or Laplace-Jeffreys-Cox-Jaynes) interpretation.

+#### Model comaprison and prediction

+Bayesian data analysis provides a way for models to learn from data.
+But when there is more than one plausible model—and in most mature fields there should be—how should we choose among them?
+One answer is to prefer models that make good predictions.
+This answer creates a lot of new questions, since knowing which model will make the best predictions seems to require knowing the future.
+Cross validation and information criteria, these tools aim to let us compare models based upon expected predictive accuracy.